Chris Pennock is a Working America member here in Minnesota, and he’s had a unique few months. He...

 Ai-jen Poo, Director of the National Domestic Workers Alliance, has been organizing immigrant women workers since 1996.
 In 2000 she helped start Domestic Workers United, the New York based organization that spearheaded the successful passage of the state’s historic Domestic Workers Bill of Rights in 2010.
 In 2007, DWU helped organize the first national domestic workers convening, out of which the National Domestic Workers Alliance was formed.
 Ai-jen also serves on the Board of Directors of Momsrising.org, National Jobs with Justice, and the National Committee for Responsive Philanthropy.

-President and Executive Director, Applied Research Center
+President and Executive Director, Race Forward: The Center for Racial Justice Innovation

 Principal, Westen Strategies;